AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-progress-status.md

 # Project Progress Status overview

-*Adobe Workfront* determines the Progress Status of a project by looking at the progression of the project across its timeline.
-You can configure *Workfront* to determine the Condition of a project based on the value of the Progress Status of the tasks.
+`Adobe Workfront` determines the Progress Status of a project by looking at the progression of the project across its timeline.
+You can configure `Workfront` to determine the Condition of a project based on the value of the Progress Status of the tasks.
 For more information about configuring the Condition of the project, see the article [Overview of Project Condition and Condition Type](../../../manage-work/projects/manage-projects/project-condition-and-condition-type.md).

-The following are the Progress Statuses of projects in&nbsp;*Workfront*:
+The following are the Progress Statuses of projects in  `Workfront`:

 <table cellspacing="0">
  <col>